sailfishos-mirror/bind9/doc/notes/notes-9.21.19.rst

 Security Fixes
 ~~~~~~~~~~~~~~

+- Fix a use-after-free error in ``dns_client_resolve()`` triggered by a
+  DNAME response.

+  This issue only affected the :iscman:`delv` tool and it has now been
+  fixed.

+  ISC would like to thank Vitaly Simonovich for bringing this
+  vulnerability to our attention. :gl:`#5728`

+- Fix a NULL pointer dereference in qp-trie cache code.

+  When ``RRSIG(rdtype)`` was independently cached before the RDATA for
+  the ``rdtype`` itself, :iscman:`named` would crash on the subsequent
+  query for the RDATA itself.
+This has been fixed.

+  ISC would like to thank Vitaly Simonovich for bringing this
+  vulnerability to our attention. :gl:`#5738`

 - Immediately remove purged ADB names and entries from the SIEVE list.

   Under certain circumstances, the ADB could double-count purged